ryurzinn/ryurzinn/README.md

 ### ¿What do you do?🕵️👨‍💻
 I am currently dedicated to studying programming and cybersecurity on my own, in a self-taught way.

-### ¿What languages do you know how to handle?
-💻Currently I manage in languages such as:
-• JavaScript
-• Python
-• Dart📲

 You can see some of my projects in the repositories of my profile :)

 ### ¿Where can I contact you?